Vincent Lindon’s Tough Love

 “I like him.
 He’s warm.
 A touch impulsive—I’ll rein him in,” Cavalier says of his costar as he secretly watches him making a phone call in the director’s garden.
 “He’s robust, frighteningly sympathetic.
 He’ll be popular.”
 He means Lindon would make a popular prime minister in the pretend movie, but he’s talking about the man.

-Lindon’s most indelible performance may be in Claire Denis’s dank, bleak film noir Bastards.
-Modeled on Akira Kurosawa’s The Bad Sleep Well (itself rooted in Hamlet), with trace elements of Gilda, Get Carter, The Conversation, and Raymond Chandler’s crime novels, the film stars Lindon as naval captain Marco Silvestri, a divorced father of two girls, who is summoned to Paris from his ship mid-voyage after his brother-in-law and onetime best friend Jacques commits suicide.
+Lindon’s most indelible performance may be in Denis’s dank, bleak film noir Bastards.
+Modeled on Akira Kurosawa’s 1960 film The Bad Sleep Well (itself rooted in Hamlet), with trace elements of Gilda (1946), Get Carter (1971), The Conversation (1974), and Raymond Chandler’s crime novels, the film stars Lindon as naval captain Marco Silvestri, a divorced father of two girls, who is summoned to Paris from his ship mid-voyage after his brother-in-law and onetime best friend Jacques commits suicide.
 Harsher in his chivalry than Chandler’s Marlowe, Marco excoriates his self-pitying sister Sandra (Julie Bataille) for her lax parenting of her and Jacques’s teenage daughter, Justine (Lola Créton), an addict, herself suicidal, who has been vaginally mutilated and hospitalized.
 Marco’s consoling of his niece recalls Marlowe’s gentle ministering to the traumatized Merle Davis in The High Window.
 Though he abandoned Sandra and Jacques years before, having seemingly detected some moral deficit in his own family and the couple’s union, Marco is not so unforgiving that he doesn’t sell his most prized possessions to save the widow from bankruptcy.